powsybl/powsybl-optimizer/robust-state-estimator/README.md

 These output files are written in CSV format.
 They are retrieved by the [StateEstimatorAmplIOFiles](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/parameters/StateEstimatorAmplIOFiles.java) class and read into Java-formatted objects.
 Classes related to these objects are gathered in the `output` folder.
 Again, there is one class for each type of results/indicators: [StateVectorEstimateOutput](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/parameters/output/StateVectorEstimateOutput.java) (estimates on nodal voltages), [NetworkTopologyEstimateOutput](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/parameters/output/NetworkTopologyEstimateOutput.java) (estimates on branch statuses), [NetworkPowersEstimateOutput](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/parameters/output/NetworkPowersEstimateOutput.java) (estimates on branch power flows), etc. Certain classes makes use of sub-classes gathered in `estimates` folder.
 For example, an instance of the [StateVectorEstimateOutput](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/parameters/output/StateVectorEstimateOutput.java) class is actually composed of multiple instances of the [BusStateEstimate](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/parameters/output/estimates/BusStateEstimate.java) class (one for each bus in the network.)

 Once read, results are then stored in a easy-to-handle [StateEstimatorResults](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimatorResults.java) object, as explained in [How to use the State Estimator](#how-to-use-the-state-estimator).
 Multiple methods are provided to display the results.

-## Use the WLAV formulation instead of the WLS one

-To use the WLAV estimator instead of the WLS estimator, a simple handling is needed. `resources` contains the AMPL codes for the WLS estimator ("stateestimator" folder) and the WLAV estimator ("stateestimatorWLAV" folder).
-To use one estimator instead of the other, the user must change the name of the resources folder ("stateestimator" or "stateestimatorWLAV") in the method `buildModel` of the [`StateEstimatorModel`](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimatorModel.java) class.
-That's all !